 To setup before and after auditing in ApexSQL Audit, the following steps need to be completed:

 Click on the Before-After button in the main ribbon:

-In the Before and after data auditing dialog, click on the New button to initiate the wizard:
+In the Before and after data auditing module, add the database:

-Check tables and columns to apply triggers to, and specify operations that will activate triggers (INSERT, UPDATE and/or DELETE):
+Check the columns to apply triggers to, and specify operations that will activate triggers (INSERT, UPDATE and/or DELETE):

 - With this, the before and after auditing has been set up, and any change that occurs will be captured and stored in the central repository.